-- Smoke/Heat Alarms will not work if they are not connected to the RFAP.
+- Smoke/Heat Alarms will not work if the batteries are depleted or if they are not connected.
 Test regularly and replace the entire Alarm when it fails to operate. - Smoke/Heat Alarms will not detect fire if sufficient smoke or heat does not reach the Alarm.
 Smoke/Heat may be prevented from reaching the Alarm if the fire is too far away, for example, if the fire is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air draughts carry the smoke or heat away.
-Installing Smoke/Heat Alarms on both sides of closed doors and installing more than one Alarm as recommended in this leaflet very significantly improve the probability of early detection. - · The Smoke/Heat Alarm may not be heard. - A Smoke/Heat Alarm may not wake a person who has taken drugs or alcohol. - The Alarms may not detect every type of fire to give sufficient early warning.
-They are particularly ineffective with: fires caused by smoking in bed, escaping gas, violent explosions, poor storage of flammable rags and/or liquids, (for example petrol, paint, spirits etc), overloaded electrical circuits, arson, children playing with matches.

-Smoke/Heat Alarms don't last indefinitely.
+Installing Smoke/Heat Alarms on both sides of closed doors and installing more than one

+Alarm as recommended in this leaflet very significantly improve the probability of early detection.

+- The Smoke/Heat Alarm may not be heard. - RadioLINK may not work due to interference or due to the signal being blocked by furniture, renovations etc. - A Smoke/Heat Alarm may not wake a person who has taken drugs or alcohol. - The Alarms may not detect every type of fire to give sufficient early warning.
+They are particularly ineffective with: fires caused by smoking in bed, escaping gas, violent explosions, poor storage of flammable rags and/or liquids, (for example petrol, paint, spirits etc), overloaded electrical circuits, arson, children playing with matches. - Smoke/Heat Alarms don't last indefinitely.
 We recommend replacement after 10 years as a precaution.